alhakim23/WEB-BNS/README.md

 # WEB PROJECT HUMAN-COMPUTER INTERACTION

 This is our web project about travelling place named Batu Night Spectacular.
-This website's menus :
+Our website's menus :
 1. Home
 2. Gallery
 3. Book Online